omeka/omeka-s-enduser/docs/install.md

 You can changes these at any time in the in the [Settings](admin/settings.md) section of your [Admin Dashboard](admin-dashboard.md).

 See [Configuration Options](configuration.md) for information on settings for thumbnail generation, setting the PHP path manually, and more.

+!!! note
+	If you have an existing Omeka Classic or S installation, you may wish to look at modules such as the [Omeka Classic Importer](../modules/omekaCimporter.md), which helps you move items and collections from Omeka Classic, or the [CSV Import module](../modules/CSVImport.md), which can import other types of data.

 ## Updating
 1. Download the latest release from the release page.